 If burning in your home is not political then I don’t know what is’’- David Lammy MP-The article could of just been this quote.
-But I feel it needs explanation to answer critics.
+But I feel it needs expanding upon to answer critics.

 The Grenfell disaster killed at least 79 people.
-What started with a fridge catching fire on the 4th floor just before midnight engulfed a 24 storey tower block.
+What started with a fridge catching fire on the 4th floor just before midnight ended up engulfing a 24 storey tower block.
 Within 40 minutes an entire façade was ablaze, by 3:00am nearly the entire building was on fire.
 Police have said some of the victims may never be identified.

-Basic British expectations of fire and public safety, along with a fire-fighters exclamation of ‘’how the f*ck has that happened’’ whilst en-route and the now infamous images of the tower should be enough to show this should never of happened.
+Basic British expectations of fire and public safety, along with a fire-fighters exclamation of ‘’how the fuck has that happened’’ whilst en-route and the now infamous images of the tower should be enough to suggest this should never of happened.